codetech/codetechcomputerclub/README.md

 This project is led by Jackson Ray Hamilton (jackson@jacksonrayhamilton.com).
 Email him if you want to help out!

-Further contact info is also available on our [About page](http://www.codetechcomputerclub.com/about).
+Further contact info is also available on our [Contact page](http://www.codetechcomputerclub.com/contact).

 Installation